 From the simulated series, we construct once again the mean and standard deviation of returns.
-Let s_i denote the standard deviation of the simulated series for the ith producer.
-Also let s_c denote the mean standard deviation for the group of contract growers.
-This is reported in the last column of Table 10.
-The variability of the simulated series is of the same order of magnitude as the variability of returns for non-contract growers.
+Let $s_i$ denote the standard deviation of the simulated series for the ith producer.
+Also let $s_c$ denote the mean standard deviation for the group of contract growers.
+This is reported in the last column of Table 9.
+As can be seen, the variability of the simulated series for contract growers is almost of the same order of magnitude as the variability of returns for non-contract growers, even though the "behaviour" of contract growers is held constant.
+Therefore, the difference in variability of returns between contract growers is almost entirely due to differences in variability of input prices paid and output prices received.
+Differences in "behaviour" are unimportant.

 On average, the standard deviation of the simulated series is more than 8 times greater than that of the actual series.